tlivings/graphql-moleculer-example/README.md

 Stripped down example of a GraphQL gateway using GraphQL components (partials).

-Resolvers are backed by seneca microservices.
+Resolvers are backed by moleculer microservices.

 ### Run